-On coronal cross-sectional imaging the facial nerve within its canal in the petrous temporal bone classically takes on a "snake eyes" appearance as the tympanic segment doubles back next to the labyrinthine segment adjacent to the cochlea.
-Anteriorly, these two segments converge at the...
+Snake eyes is a term used to refer to the appearance of the facial nerve on coronal CT within its canal in the petrous temporal bone as the tympanic segment doubles back next to the labyrinthine segment adjacent to the cochlea.
+Anteriorly, these two segments converge at the geniculate ganglion.

 Soft-tissue sarcomas are a heterogeneous group of malignant tumours of mesenchymal origin (sarcoma) that originate from the soft tissues rather than bone.
 They are classified on the basis of tissue seen on histology.
 The commoner sarcomas in the adult and paediatric population are listed below.

-Solitary bone cysts of the mandible (a.k.a. traumatic bone cyst of jaw, haemorrhagic cyst of the mandible, extravasation cyst, progressive bone cavity or unicameral bone cyst) are an uncommon nonepithelial lined lucent mandibular lesion.
-It is one of a myriad of potential mandibular lesions.
+Solitary bone cysts of the mandible (also known as traumatic bone cyst of the jaw, haemorrhagic cyst of the mandible, extravasation cyst, progressive bone cavity or unicameral bone cyst) are an uncommon nonepithelial lined lucent mandibular lesion.
+It is one of a myriad of potential mandibular l...

 Solitary median maxillary central incisor (SMMCI) is a rare dental anomaly.
 It is usually considered as a minor manifestation (variant) of holoprosencephaly (HPE).